percona/percona-server-mongodb-operator/docs/enhancements/K8SPSMDB-cluster-sync/proposal.md

 ### 5.4 Configuration Change Handling

 **Chosen approach:** Make `spec.source` (URI and credentialsSecret) immutable after CR creation; reject the update via an admission webhook.
 To change source, the user deletes and recreates the CR.
-Image updates, pod knobs, `spec.paused`, and `spec.expose` (including `expose.type`) remain mutable.
+Image updates, pod knobs, `spec.mode` (within the valid transition matrix in §4.2), and `spec.expose` (including `expose.type`) remain mutable.
 Namespace filter changes are mutable but warn in status (PCSM does not re-evaluate filters retroactively).
-After `status.state=finalized`, all spec changes are rejected (the CR is effectively read-only).
+Once `status.mode=finalized`, all spec changes are rejected (the CR is effectively read-only).

 **Why:** The checkpoint is tied to the original source's oplog (Constraint 4); a mid-flight source change has no safe semantics.
 Making the field immutable surfaces this at admission time with a clear error rather than later via a `failed` state; it's the same outcome (user has to recreate) without the half-broken intermediate state.
 Image updates remain safe due to PCSM's built-in recovery (Observation 2). `spec.expose` (including switching between ClusterIP / LoadBalancer / NodePort) is mutable: PCSM connects to MongoDB on the source and target — not through its own Service — so the brief connection drop a Service swap might cause clients of `GET /status` is contained to the operator's own monitoring path, and PCSM's checkpoint resume on reconnect makes it safe.
 Deleting and recreating the CR is acceptable because the CR lifecycle is already the unit of teardown (Deployment, Service, syncTargetUser all GC via ownerReferences), and the replacement CR triggers a fresh initial sync from the new source.
 Finalization is terminal for the CR; running PCSM again means creating a new ClusterSync CR (the finalized CR can stay as a record; §4.1 cardinality only counts non-finalized CRs).

+**Mode transition admission rules (enforced via webhook):**

+- Any transition out of `mode=finalized` is rejected.
+The CR is read-only at that point.
+- A transition to `mode=finalized` is only allowed from `running` or `paused`.
+From `reset`, the user must first set `mode=running` (so PCSM runs and catches up before finalize is meaningful).
+- A transition to `mode=reset` is allowed from `paused` and `running` (and is a no-op if PCSM is already in a post-reset state and the user is re-asserting intent — see §4.2 for the idempotency model).
+- A transition from `mode=paused` to `mode=running` is always allowed: on a fresh CR it triggers `POST /start`; on a post-reset CR it triggers `POST /start` (fresh initial sync); after a normal pause it triggers `POST /resume`.

 **Alternatives considered:**